darnellhernandez/COMP3040A2/README.md

 > If you are wanting to learn more about Markdown or curious about what more you can do.
 There are links to more resources in the resource section below.

-> Once the resume is made into a Markdown file, a user can put it on Git.
-Git is essentially a version control system that is free to use, and it is where we will host the markdown file.

-> In order to start, a user must make a Git account to use the system.
-Below are instruction to create an account, but if you have an account already, you may skip this step.
+> Once the resume is made into a Markdown file, you can place your resume on Git.
+If you do not have a Git account, below are instruction to create an account, but if you have an account already, you may skip this step.

 ### SIGNING UP FOR A GIT ACCOUNT